 In order to engage with any online teaching or assessments students must ensure they have compatible IT equipment before they commence their programmes of study, and throughout their studies.
 If students face difficulties in funding the necessary IT equipment then hardship funding may be available depending on circumstances.
-In addition, if you have particular accessibility needs in relation to online teaching or assessment which relate to a disability then please contact both your College and the Disability Advice Service to ensure the right support is put in place.
-Details of the system requirements for laptops or other computers are available on the IT Services webpage.
+In addition, if you have particular accessibility needs in relation to online teaching or assessment which relate to a disability then please contact both your college and the Disability Advisory Service to ensure the right support is put in place.
+Details of the system requirements for laptops or other computers are at available on the IT website.

 7.2 Examinations and assessment

 Format of examinations

 Examinations can be conducted in person or online, and may be invigilated or completed ‘open-book’.
 They typically take place over 1 to 3 hours, 8 hours or up to 72 hours.
 A course may utilise a variety of different examination formats.
 Online examinations take place within the University’s e-assessment platform, Inspera.

 Departments will provide details of the location and format of any examinations at the start of your course and this information will be confirmed in your examination timetable.